LRAgent: Efficient KV Cache Sharing for Multi-LoRA LLM Agents: Experiments

 \subsection{System Efficiency}

 We report system throughput and time-to-first-token (TTFT) in Table~\ref{tab:throughput_seqlen} and Table~\ref{tab:ttft_seqlen}, respectively.
 We define system throughput as the total processed sequence length divided by the end-to-end latency.
 TTFT is the sum of prefill latencies across agent steps, since each step incurs a new model generation in multi-hop scenarios.
 We first demonstrate the impact of Flash-LoRA-Attention in Figure~\ref{fig:fla_throughput}.
 It yields up to a 1.24$\times$ gain in throughput for \texttt{BaseShared} and up to a 1.35$\times$ gain for \texttt{BaseLRShared}.
 This shows that reducing LR cache expansion overhead enables substantial speedups.
 With Flash-LoRA-Attention enabled, \texttt{BaseShared} achieves up to a 1.42$\times$ gain and \texttt{BaseLRShared} achieves up to a 2.46$\times$ gain in throughput, approaching the upper bound of full cache sharing with \texttt{FullShared}.
 DroidSpeak reaches a similar throughput gain to \texttt{BaseShared}, up to 1.36$\times$, since both methods compute hidden states for tokens that have not been processed by the current agent.
+A similar trend holds as the context overlap ratio varies, where our methods consistently exhibit high throughput gain (see Appendix~\ref{appendix:ctx_overlap_ablation}).
 For TTFT, \texttt{BaseShared} and \texttt{BaseLRShared} provide up to 1.63$\times$ and 4.44$\times$ reductions, respectively, both exceeding DroidSpeak which achieves up to a 1.56$\times$ reduction. \texttt{BaseLRShared} achieves TTFT reductions close to those of \texttt{FullShared}.

 Additionally, \texttt{BaseShared} and \texttt{BaseLRShared} reduce KV cache memory by nearly $1/3$ compared to \texttt{Non-Shared} baseline, as shown in Figure~\ref{fig:memory_66k}, which is comparable to other cache-sharing baselines and only marginally higher than \texttt{FullShared} within 1GB.
-This is because the LR caches in \texttt{BaseShared} and \texttt{BaseLRShared}, as well as the hidden-state cache in DroidSpeak, are negligible in size.
-However, under group-query attention (GQA), the hidden state cache used by DroidSpeak is larger than the KV cache for a layer, which led to near out-of-memory (OOM) behavior in some cases of our experiments.
+This is because the LR caches in \texttt{BaseShared} and \texttt{BaseLRShared} are negligible in size.
+We note that under group-query attention (GQA), the hidden state cache used by DroidSpeak is slightly larger than the KV cache for a layer, which led to near out-of-memory (OOM) behavior in some cases of our experiments.
 We provide a detailed memory analysis in Appendix~\ref{appendix:memory_usage}.